Differentiability of thermodynamical quantities in non-uniformly expanding dynamics: Introduction

 A cornerstone of the theory that has driven the recent attention of many authors both in the physics and mathematics literature concerns the differentiability of thermodynamical quantities as the topological pressure, SRB measures or equilibrium states with respect to the underlying dynamical system.
-For natural reasons these have been refered as linear response formulas (see e.g. \cite{Rue09}).
+Results on the differentiability of the topological entropy and pressure include some important contributions by Walters~\cite{Wa92} and Katok, Knieper, Pollicott and Weiss ~\cite{KKPW89} on the differentiability of the topological entropy for Anosov and geodesic flows.
+The differentiability of the SRB measure or equilibrium state with respect to the dynamical system has been referred, for natural reasons, as linear response formulas (see e.g. \cite{Rue09}).
 This has proved to be a hard subject not yet completely understood.
-In fact, this has been studied mostly for uniformly hyperbolic diffeomorphisms and flows in~\cite{KKPW89, Rue97, BL07, Ji12}, for the SRB measure of some partially hyperbolic difeomorphisms in~\cite{Dol04} and for one-dimensional piecewise expanding and quadratic maps in~\cite{Rue05, BS08, BS09, BS10, BBS13}, and a general picture is still far from complete.
+In fact, this has been studied mostly for uniformly hyperbolic diffeomorphisms and flows in~\cite{KKPW89, Rue97, BL07, Ji12}, for the SRB measure of some partially hyperbolic difeomorphisms in~\cite{Dol04} and for one-dimensional piecewise expanding and quadratic maps in~\cite{Rue05, BS08, BS09, BS12, BBS13} and a general picture is still far from complete.
 In this paper we address these questions for robust classes of non-uniformly expanding maps.

-If, on the one hand, the study of finer statistical properties of thermodynamical quantities as equilibrium states, mixing properties, large deviation and limit theorems, stability under deterministic perturbations or regularity of the topological pressure is usually associated to good spectral properties of the Ruelle-Perron-Frobenius operator, on the other hand neither the stability of the equilibrium states or differentiability results for on thermodynamical quantities could follow directly from the spectral gap property since transfer operators acting on the space of H\"older continuous potentials may not even vary continuously with the dynamical system (see e.g. Subsection~\ref{ex:discontinuous} for an example).
-Revealing to be of fundamental importance, the functional analytic approach to thermodynamical formalism has gained special interest in the last few years and produced new and interesting results even in both uniformly and non-uniformly hyperbolic setting (see e.g. \cite{KL99, BKL01, Cas02,Cas04, GL06,BT07,DL08,BG09,BG10,Ru10,CV13, DZ13}).
+If, on the one hand, the study of finer statistical properties of thermodynamical quantities as equilibrium states, mixing properties, large deviation and limit theorems, stability under deterministic perturbations or regularity of the topological pressure is usually associated to good spectral properties of the Ruelle-Perron-Frobenius operator, on the other hand neither the stability of the equilibrium states or differentiability results for thermodynamical quantities could follow directly from the spectral gap property.
+This is due to the fact that transfer operators acting on the space of H\"older continuous potentials may not even vary continuously with the dynamical system (see e.g. Subsection~\ref{ex:discontinuous} for an example), which makes the classical perturbation theory hard to apply.
+Revealing its fundamental importance, the functional analytic approach to thermodynamical formalism has gained special interest in the last few years and produced new and interesting results even in both uniformly and non-uniformly hyperbolic setting (see e.g. \cite{KL99, BKL01, Cas02,Cas04, GL06,BT07,DL08,BG09,BG10,Ru10,CV13, DZ13, CN15}).